objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 3)  After all received project object files are passed to the linker.
-Linker is a program that combines program components, written in assembly language or a high-level programming language, to an executable file or library.
+Linker is a program that combines program components, written in assembly language or a high-level programming language, into an executable file or library.
 The result of the linker is an executable .exe file.

 As a result, in compiled languages, multiple files are simultaneously and independently converted into machine code at the compilation stage.
 This machine code is then combined into one executable file.

-`ccache` has two main caching methods они:
+`ccache` has two main caching methods:
 1) `Direct mode` - hashcode is generated based on the source code.
 2) `Preprocessor mode` - hashcode is generated based on the result of preprocessor.